microsoft/api-guidelines/Guidelines.md

 }
 ```

-Service response says the database has been created, but indicates the request is not completed by including the Operation-Location header.
+Service response says the database has been created but indicates the request is not completed by including the Operation-Location header.
-In this case the status property in the response payload also indicates the operation has not fully completed.
+In this case, the status property in the response payload also indicates the operation has not fully completed.

 ```http
 HTTP/1.1 201 Created